Supermodel (Måneskin song): Background and inspiration

 Following the release of "Supermodel", Måneskin announced that its music video would be published in few weeks, while they were teasing it through social media.
 The video was filmed in London and shot on 16 mm film.
-Directed by Bedroom Projects and Ben Chappell, the video features the titular character of "Supermodel" played by Danish fashion model Nina Marker.
+Directed by Bedroom and Ben Chappell, the video features the titular character of "Supermodel" played by Danish fashion model Nina Marker.
 The band pays homage to their most favorite movies of the 1990s, as well as portray the song's character in the clip.
 They also said that they "worked closely with the directors and Ben [Chappell] to recreate frame shots and sequences from our favourite '90s films", admitting that they had fun during the shooting and "playing funny scenes that reminded us of a detective B-movie".
 Chappell commented that the idea for the clip came from a "week of sitting around the pool in LA with the band thumbing through '90s Vogue magazines and talking about our favourite '90s movies", adding that they tried to "sneak in as many small references as we could throughout the video."
-Bedroom Projects listed that the main inspirations for the video were: Run Lola Run (1998), Reservoir Dogs (1992), Hitchcock (2012), while the idea of the "MacGuffin of the mysterious purse" was reminiscent of Marnie (1964) and Pulp Fiction (1994).
+Bedroom listed that the main inspirations for the video were: Run Lola Run (1998), Reservoir Dogs (1992), Hitchcock (2012), while the idea of the "MacGuffin of the mysterious purse" was reminiscent of Marnie (1964) and Pulp Fiction (1994).
 They also noted that 1950s Hollywood provided inspiration as well.
 The visual was uploaded to the group's YouTube channel on 31 May 2022.
 During the video shoot, David injured his ankle.